ncatlab/nlab-content/pages/1/1/1/0/111/content.md

 #Size Issues#

 The attentive reader will note that we said a category has a 'collection' of objects and a 'collection' of morphisms.
 A category is said to be [[small category|small]] if these collections are sets &#8212; as opposed to proper classes, for example.
-(The alternatives depend on ones [[foundations for mathematics|foundations]].)
+(The alternatives depend on ones [[foundations|foundations for mathematics]].)

 Similarly, a category is [[locally small category|locally small]] if $hom(x,y)$ is a set for every pair of objects $x,y$ in that category.